Field mission

 2012

 Du 5 au 6 Avril 2012, la FEMED s’est rendue au Kosovo afin de mettre en lumière la complexe et douloureuse situation des victimes directes et indirectes des disparitions forcées qui persistent encore aujourd'hui, plus de deux décennies après la fin du conflit. À travers des rencontres avec des acteurs clés des discussions essentielles ont eu lieu sur les efforts de récupération et d'identification des victimes de cette tragédie humaine.
-Au premier jour de cette visite, la FEMED a pu rencontrer Ylber Morina, chargé de projet Justice et Société civile, et Amor koshi, coordinateur Médecine légale au sein de l’International Commission on Missing Persons (ICMP)
+Au premier jour de cette visite, la FEMED a pu rencontrer Ylber Morina, chargé de projet Justice et Société civile, et Amor koshi, coordinateur Médecine légale au sein de l’International Commission on Missing Persons (ICMP).

 Also discussed was the Federation's plan to organize a seminar in the Balkans to bring together associations of families of the disappeared from Bosnia-Herzegovina, Serbia and Kosovo on the subject of enforced disappearances.
 He expressed his enthusiasm for this project.
 Finally, the last day was devoted to meetings, first with the deputy mayor of Suhareka and then with the families of the town's missing.